The Music Pages

 The KFAT Catalog - It's one big list, began in a notebook and later on PFS First Choice (the text file that is pasted into the html is the First Choice database report).
 Search for a song title and get the artist & album it was on.
 Know if the FAT favorite is on some album selling on eBay that does not list the titles.
 Some things duplicate since I tossed in the CD collection.
 I bought my first CD in 1990 - New Grass Revival's "On The Boulevard".
 This list has not changed in a few years.
 I have since boxed up most of the records after digitizing them.

-iPod Playlists
+Playlists

 California Dreaming - Tunes about my home state.

-Chicken Songs - Finest Fowl Music
+Chicken Songs - Finest Fowl Music.

-Elvis List - The Discfuntional Elvis Set
+Elvis List - The Dysfunctional Elvis set.

-Instrumental List - Shut yo' mouth, there's no vocals
+Instrumental List - Shut yo' mouth, there's no vocals.

-KAMP List - A fictional radio station in a Big Sur campground
+KAMP List - A fictional radio station in a Big Sur campground.

-KFAT List - Two requirements: must be pre 1983, then must be something I
+KFAT List - Two requirements: must be pre 1983, then must be something I have and like.

 KPIG List - Later day Americana and timeless older stuff that lives on.
+Thrown in are the short lived KOCN & KHIP eras.

 Oldies 1 - The Birth of Rock & Roll.
-Nevermind that Big Daddy was not even
+Never mind

 Oldies 2 - My ears opened up to music on this set.
 Used to be called

-"Grandma's Kitchen Radio"
+"Grandma's Kitchen Radio".

 Oldies 3 - Summer of love and bubblegum.